Mansa, Punjab: History

+Sardar Manshah of royal blood of Sakastan laid the foundation stone of Mansa city in the third century.

 Mansa was formerly a part of Phulkian Sikh Dynasty (1722–1948) then part of Kaithal Sikh Kingdom (1762–1857).

 The city is said to have been founded by Bhai Gurdas who hailed from Dhingar, Mansa district.
 He is said to have been married at this place among the Dhaliwal Jat Sikh.
 Once he came to his in-laws to take his wife along with him but they refused to send her.
 At this, Bhai Gurdas sat in meditation before the house of his in-laws.
 After some time, the parents of the girl agreed to send their daughter with Bhai Gurdas.
 But he refused to take her along with him, stating that he had now renounced the worldly way of life.
 In his memory, his Smadh was constructed where a fair is held every year in March–April.
 People in large numbers attend the fair and offer Laddus and Gur (Jaggery) at Smadh.
 Class ‘A’ Municipality has been functioning in the town since 1952.